 Our company chooses to promote ethical behavior.
-All unethical conduct, at any level, ultimately hurts the company, our patients and all employees.
+All unethical conduct, at any level, ultimately hurts the company and all employees, including you.
 You only have to consider what happened in recent corporate scandals to see the disastrous effects that a seemingly harmless lapse in ethics can have on an otherwise healthy company.
-So if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself, other patients and/or coworkers to report it.
+So if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and your coworkers to report it.